Soham-droid-pixel/Spam-or-not-spam-sms/README.md

 # Spam-or-not-spam-sms
-Spam or not spam analysis and prediction by using multiple models
+Spam or not spam sms analysis and detection by using multiple models